Ruboto: Quick Start

 Make sure you can run the Ant command.

 Install the Android SDK Tools for Windows.
-I downloaded the file
+Click on “DOWNLOAD FOR OTHER PLATFORMS” and download the file

 installer_r22.3-windows.exe Now in a new command window, execute this .exe file and use the default options.
 I installed the Android SDK in the folder